 Hydrogen gas sensing properties of Pt/Ta2O5 Schottky diodes based on Si and SiC substrates

-We developed Pt/tantalum oxide (Ta2O5) Schottky diodes for hydrogen sensing applications.
-Thin layer (4 nm) of Ta2O5 was deposited on silicon (Si) and silicon carbide (SiC) substrates using the radio frequency sputtering technique.
-We compared the performance of these sensors at different temperatures of 100 °C and 150 °C. At these operating temperatures, the sensor based on SiC exhibited a larger sensitivity, whilst the sensor based on Si exhibited a faster response toward hydrogen gas.
-We discussed herein, the experimental results obtained for these Pt/Ta2O5 based Schottky diodes exhibited that they are promising candidates for hydrogen sensing applications.
+In this paper, we fabricated Pt/tantalum oxide (Ta2O5) Schottky diodes for hydrogen sensing applications.
+Thin (4 nm) layer of Ta2O5 was deposited on silicon (Si) and silicon carbide (SiC) substrates by radio frequency (RF) sputtering technique.
+We compared the performance of these sensors at different elevated temperatures of 100 ∘C and 150 ∘C. At these temperatures, the sensor based on SiC exhibited a larger sensitivity while the sensor based on Si exhibited a faster response toward hydrogen gas.
+We discussed herein, the responses exhibited by the Pt/Ta2O5 based Schottky diodes demonstrated a promising potential for hydrogen sensing applications.